Emergency workers have among the riskiest jobs in the world.

 Emergency service workers are often prevented from joining trade unions and cannot negotiate collective agreements with their employers.
 This leaves emergency workers unprotected and ill-equipped to defend their rights, even as we ask them to risk their lives to save others.

-For workers "As Emergency Workers in Japan, we are deprived of the essential trade union rights we need to save lives in safety."
+"As Emergency Workers in Japan, we are deprived of the essential trade union rights we need to save lives in safety."

 Climate change is causing many more extreme weather events, which cause havoc when they strike urban environments.